-By working closely with energy providers and policymakers, we aim to ensure that data center expansion aligns with a resilient and sustainable energy system.
+ers and policymakers, we aim to ensure that data center expansion aligns with a resilient and sustainable energy system.
+This creates a win-win situation for our business and customers, as we can offer competitive prices while maintaining a low carbon footprint from operations.